ibm-cloud-docs/vpc/bare_metal_server_connect.md

 ## Enabling SSH for the bare metal server (optional)
 {: #enable-ssh}

 By default, you don't have SSH access to the ESXi bare metal server.
-You can enable SSH access in DCUI with one the following options.
+You can enable SSH access in DCUI with one of the following options.

 ### Enabling SSH from the DCUI
 {: #enable-shh-dcui-option-1}